Coming soon: R-Net MR – a sponge-based electrode system for simultaneous EEG-fMRI

 The R-Net MR is based on the same principles as the regular R-Net.
 It consists of saltwater sponges and passive Ag/AgCl electrodes housed in a durable and flexible silicone structure.
 The MR version of the R-Net also has current limiting resistors for safe recordings in the MRI environment and a gel-based ECG electrode.

 The R-Net MR will be available in configurations of 32, 64, 96, and 128 channels.
 It will initially be available in four adult sizes with children’s sizes to follow later.
-The R-Net MR will be available for the BrainAmp MR as well as the BrainAmp MR plus and can be used in scanners up to 3T.
+The R-Net MR will be available for the BrainAmp MR (plus) and can be used in scanners up to 3T.
 Its use is subject to our general 3T EEG-fMRI safety guidelines.

 Sponge-based electrode systems allow for quick preparation and for some EEG applications a fast gel-free preparation is essential, for example, in some clinical populations.
 In contrast, gel-based electrodes take longer to prepare but they are the most popular choice for EEG recordings, and for EEG-fMRI most of the published literature uses gel-based electrodes.
 The gel reduces the contact impedance between the skin and electrode, allowing for a higher quality signal to be recorded.
 The sponge-based electrode system does not offer the same contact between skin and electrode that a gel-based electrode allows.